contao-community-alliance/merger2/README.md

 Requirements
 ------------

-Merger² v4 requires at least Contao 4.4 with PHP 7.1 and is prepared for the Contao Managed Edition.
+Merger² v4 requires at least Contao 4.13 with PHP 7.4 or Contao 5 with PHP 8.0 higher and is prepared for the Contao Managed Edition.

 Changelog